makimo/rules-for-young-programmers/README.md

 ## VI

-Algoritms are a good example of S-Programs.
-If you need for your next excercise, try to implement and then understand the inner workings of an algorithm in the language of your choosing.
+Algorithms are good examples of S-Programs.
+If you're looking for a next exercise, try to implement and then understand the inner workings of an algorithm in the language of your choosing.

 ## VII